 Wisconsin judge charged with seven child pornography counts

 MADISON, Wis.
-(AP) — Prosecutors charged a Wisconsin judge with multiple counts of possession of child pornography Wednesday.
+(AP) — The state Supreme Court on Wednesday pulled a Wisconsin judge from the bench after he was charged with multiple counts of possession of child pornography.

 According to the criminal complaint, the DOJ began investigating Blomme in February after receiving a tip from the National Center for Missing and Exploited Children that the judge had uploaded child pornography through the Kik messaging application 27 times in October and November.